IvanWei/Blog/README.md

 # A blog

 This is where Hong-Lin writes his stuff.
+Use Travis deploy.

 ## Me